U.K. Professional Clients

-Company formation in the Republic of Ireland vs. company start-up in other EC countries: the business registration location is one of the most important considerations involved in registering a limited company.
+Company creation in Ireland vs. other EC countries: the business registration location is one of the most important considerations involved in creating a limited company.
 Different territories have different legal processes and cultural expectations, meaning that a business that would be successful in one country might be difficult to get off the ground in another.
 On the other hand, choosing the right country to register your private company in can give the organisation a tremendous boost.

 Tax benefits: Ireland's tax rates make it extremely attractive to businesses.
 The Irish government sets corporation tax at just 12.5%, helping companies to keep more of their money come tax time.
 This figure compares extremely favourably with rates of 26% in the UK, 30.2% in Germany and 33.33% in France.